keithmburu/courses/2021-compling/labs/lab0.md

 This lab will not be graded.

-This purpose of this first lab is for students to set up their environments for remote work.
+This purpose of this optional first lab is for students to set up their environments for remote work.
 We will be working remotely, and future assignments will assume that students are working in a command line (terminal) environment.

 While all assignments in this course can in principle be completed on one's home computer if it uses a Unix-like system (Linux, macOS, Windows Subsystem for Linux), I will assume that students are using lab computers for assignments, and I will not serve as technical support for students' idiosyncratic personal computer problems.